thecityny/active-campaign-proxy/README.md

 - `ACTIVE_CAMPAIGN_LIST_ID` – The list ID to subscribe users to
 - `ACTIVE_CAMPAIGN_TAG_ID` – The tag ID to assign to the user after subscribing

+You can get these credentials from your ActiveCampaign admin account page.

+3. Make sure the "Build command" is set to `npm install` and the Functions directory is set to `netlify/functions`.
-3. Redeploy your project after setting environment variables.
+4. Redeploy your project after setting environment variables.

 ## Usage

-Send a POST request to `/api/subscribe` with a JSON body like:
+Send a POST request to `.netlify/functions/subscribe` with a JSON body like:

 ```json
 {